-Mi Fu hailed from Zhenjiang 鎮江, Jiangsu, where his grandfather had built the Haiyue Studio 海岳庵.
+Mi Fu hailed from Zhenjiang 鎮江, Jiangsu, where his grandfather had built the Haiyue Studio 海嶽庵.
 About the early life and career of Mi Fu, histories report contradicting matters, but it was clear that he had a talent for poetry and arts.
-During the Xuanhe reign 宣和 (1119-1125) of Emperor Huizong 宋徽宗 (r.
-1100-1125) he was appointed professor for calligraphy and painting (shuhuaxue boshi 書畫學博士) and vice director in the Ministry of Rites (libu yuanwailang 禮部員外郎), later military prefect (zhijun 知軍) of Huainan 淮南.
-He was very renowned as a calligrapher who mastered the running script (xingshu 行書) and the grass script (caoshu 草書) styles of ancient masters like Wang Xizhi 王羲之.
-Mi Fu is one of the four great masters of the Song period (Songdai si da jia 宋代四大家), the others being Cai Xiang 蔡襄, Su Shi 蘇軾 and Huang Tingjian 黃庭堅.
-His teachers in painting were Dong Yuan 董源, and he specialized in depicting withered trees, pines and stones.
-Mi Fu has also written the books Shushi 書史, a history of callgraphy, the Baozhang daifang lu 寶章待訪錄 and the Haiyue mingyan 海岳名言.
-Mi Fu was known as a somewhat excentric artist and was often called Mi Dian 米顛 "Topdown Mi".
+During the Xuanhe reign-period 宣和 (1119-1125) of Emperor Huizong 宋徽宗 (r.
+1100-1125), Mi was appointed erudite for calligraphy and painting (shuhuaxue boshi 書畫學博士) and vice director in the Ministry of Rites (libu yuanwailang 禮部員外郎), later military prefect (zhijun 知軍) of Huainan 淮南.
+He was very renowned as a calligrapher who mastered the running script (xingshu 行書) and the "grass script" (caoshu 草書) as used by ancient masters like Wang Xizhi 王羲之 (303-361).
+Mi Fu is one of the four great masters of the Song period (Songdai si da jia 宋代四大家), the others being Cai Xiang 蔡襄 (1012-1067), Su Shi 蘇軾 (1037-1101) and Huang Tingjian 黃庭堅 (1045-1105).
+His teacher in painting was Dong Yuan 董源, who was a master in depicting withered trees, pines and stones.
+Mi Fu has also written the books Shushi 書史, a history of calligraphy, the Baozhang daifang lu 寶章待訪錄 and the Haiyue mingyan 海嶽名言.
+Mi Fu was known as a somewhat eccentric artist and was often called Mi Dian 米顛 "Topdown Mi".

-His book Huashi is a critical history of painting from the Wei to the early Song period.
+His book Huashi is a critical history of painting from the Wei 曹魏 (220-265) to the early Song period.
 It includes biographies of the most important painters and a qualitative rating of their paintings.
 The book also explains why and how certain paintings can be rated as forgeries, and provides information about the owners and collectors of the most famous paintings.
-The method of mounting the pictures on paper rolls is also described.
+The method of mounting pictures on paper rolls is also described.
 His book is very important for connoisseurs of the history of painting and is a very reliable source because Mi Fu laid importance on the personal inspection of the paintings he described.

-The Huashi is included in the collectanea Jindai mishu 津逮秘書, Wangshi shuhua yuan 王氏書畫苑, Shuofu 說郛, Baichuan xuehai 百川學海, Tang-Song congshu 唐宋叢書, Hubei xianzheng yishu 湖北先正遺書, Siku quanshu 四庫全書, Meishu congshu 美術叢書 and Hualun congkan 畫論叢刊.
+The Huashi is included in the series Jindai mishu 津逮秘書, Wangshi shuhua yuan 王氏書畫苑, Shuofu 說郛, Baichuan xuehai 百川學海, Tang-Song congshu 唐宋叢書, Hubei xianzheng yishu 湖北先正遺書, Siku quanshu 四庫全書, Meishu congshu 美術叢書 and Hualun congkan 畫論叢刊.